emleddin/comp-chem-website/pages/UNIX_guide/UNIXguide-groups.md

 {% include warning.html content="If you forget to include the group category in this command, you will just... delete the user.
 That's not good!
-Thus, a safer way to do this would be through the "Users and Groups" window of the [GUI](UNIXguide-UNIX-systems.html#GUI), which allows you to manage groups." %}
+Thus, a safer way to do this would be through the \"Users and Groups\" window of the [GUI](UNIXguide-UNIX-systems.html#GUI), which allows you to manage groups." %}

 {% include links.html %}